Holy Holy (Australian band): 2016–2017: Paint

 Straight off the back of a relentless touring schedule and festival appearances for When the Storms Would Come, Holy Holy announced they were back in the studio.

 In August 2016, released "Darwinism", the lead single from their second studio album.
 The name was said to tie in with the theme of evolution, with Darwinism meaning 'evolution of species by natural selection advanced by Charles Darwin'.
 They released the single "Elevator" in November 2016 and the album Paint was released in February 2017 and peaked at No. 11 on the ARIA Albums Chart.
 During the week of album release, Holy Holy released numerous videos for different songs from the LP - artists' interpretations of the songs; as part of a mini art series called Painting to Paint.
 The project was headed by Australian artist James Drinkwater.

 2018–2019: My Own Pool of Light

 In September 2018, Holy Holy released a new single entitled "Faces", and started an Australian national tour.
 Their third album, My Own Pool of Light was released in August 2019 and peaked at number 14 on the ARIA Albums Chart.
 At the 2019 ARIA Music Awards, it was nominated for Best Rock Album.

 2020–2022: Hello My Beautiful World

 On 17 June 2021, the band announced their fourth studio album Hello My Beautiful World.
 The album's third single, "Believe Anything", was released alongside the album's announcement.
 The album debuted at number 4 on the ARIA Albums Chart, achieving their highest chart peak.

-2023: fifth studio album
+2023–2025: Cellophane, Sweet Bitter Sweet and hiatus

-On 3 March 2022, Holy Holy released "Messed Up" featuring Kwame; the lead single from their forthcoming fifth studio album.
+On 3 March 2022, Holy Holy released "Messed Up" featuring Kwame; the lead single from their fifth studio album.
+Cellophane was released on 22 September 2023.

+In April 2025, Holy Holy announced the release of Sweet Bitter Sweet before an Australian farewell tour in May and June 2025, before a hiatus.